Mad Dogs & Englishmen: The Complete Fillmore East Concerts

-Mad Dogs & Englishmen: The Complete Fillmore East Concerts is a live album by Joe Cocker, recorded in New York City in 1970.
+Mad Dogs & Englishmen: The Complete Fillmore East Concerts is a live album by English singer Joe Cocker, recorded in New York City in 1970.

 The album Mad Dogs & Englishmen turned 35 years old in 2005.
 Commemorating this birthday was the release of the limited edition Mad Dogs & Englishmen: The Complete Fillmore East Concerts, documenting the entire four shows (on six discs) performed on Friday, March 27 and Saturday, March 28, 1970 at New York City's Fillmore East.